grid-line

 4. Companies Increasingly Emphasize Wellness Benefits

-With employee dissatisfaction on the rise - and a labor shortage driving wages higher - it should come as no surprise employers are providing increasing levels of wellness benefits.
+With employee dissatisfaction on the rise — and a labor shortage driving wages higher — it should come as no surprise that employers are providing increasing levels of wellness benefits.

 In addition to higher compensation and shorter work weeks, wellness benefits are an attractive perk in an increasingly expensive economy.

-As most Americans know, mental health treatments like psychotherapy are not typically covered by health insurance plans (employer or otherwise).
 With the average cost of therapy ranging from $100 to $200 per session, many employees simply can’t afford an extra $400 to $800 per month expense.

-More importantly, the wellness movement covers much more than just mental health.
+And the wellness movement covers much more than just mental health.

 Happier Employees Cost Less